guettli/open-source-paas/README.md

-# Open Source PaaS List
+# Open Source PaaS/FaaS List

 Platform as a Service simplifies and streamlines deployment.